 If an alcoholic is in a denial mode, he or she will have constructed rational-sounding reasons why they think you are over-reacting.

 Also, remember that an alcoholic is someone who is physically dependent on alcohol; he or she has to drink to relax, to steady the nerves, and to feel that life is under control.
-For alcoholics, quitting alcohol means losing a companion or a refuge, not to mention having to go through a number of unpleasant withdrawal symptoms that can make their lives feel like they are living in hell.
+For alcoholics, quitting alcohol means losing a companion or a refuge, not to mention having to go through several unpleasant withdrawal symptoms that can make their lives feel like they are living in hell.
 It is no wonder that most alcoholics react aggressively at the mere suggestion that they stop drinking.

 Be calm.
 Remember what you are doing – trying to help someone with an alcohol problem.
 Don’t make an alcoholic more aloof or hostile by spewing angry words yourself.
 You risk making him or her angry enough to walk away.
 If that happens, you may never be able to broach the subject with them again.
 Besides, if you are calm, the person in front of you may eventually calm down himself or herself, and then you will have succeeded in creating another window of opportunity to make your point.